mrrabbitte/buttercup/README.md

-# buttercup - small and brave behavior tree engine written in Rust
+# buttercup - small yet brave behavior tree engine written in Rust

 **NOTE:** this is very much a WIP project, not accepting contributions yet - although happy to talk if you think it's something worth doing.